About the course

 - Course code: MNGT-C1005

-For non-Aalto University degree students: Register here to create an account.
+For life-wide learners: Register here to create an account.
 After logging in, click on Finland Works, and press ‘Take this Course’ on the left.
 You can choose to either audit the course for free or pay the course fee during or after completion of the course.
 The price of the course is 90€ (incl.
 VAT 24%) and it includes a Certificate with a unique verification code and 2 ECTS from Aalto University.

 How to complete the course